winterpetrichor/SSSSS/README.md

 # SSSSS - Shamir's Secret Sharing Seed Splitter

 20-50% of bitcoin is expected to be permanently lost, mainly due to lost seed phrases.
-This is largely because these seed phrases are protected so well, that even their owners sometimes lose access.
-This software aims to reduce the risk that this happens to you.
+This is largely because these seed phrases are protected so well, that even their owners sometimes lose access (single hard copy that gets lost, stored on a single flash drive or hard drive that gets lost or corrupted, etc.) We have gotten accustommed to centralized support that offers a *Forgot password?* feature, which does not exist in the self custody wallet universe.
+Some examples below, read on to see how this works.

 <https://fortune.com/2017/11/25/lost-bitcoins/>
 <https://decrypt.co/37171/lost-bitcoin-3-7-million-bitcoin-are-probably-gone-forever>
 <https://www.nytimes.com/2021/01/12/technology/bitcoin-passwords-wallets-fortunes.html>
 (Just google "lost bitcoin")

+**This software aims to reduce the risk that this happens to you.**

 ## Advantages of using this software
-\*Much lower risk of permanently losing your seed phrase!
+\* Much lower risk of permanently losing your seed phrase!
-\*Universal support for SSS with any wallet's seed phrase!
+\* Universal support for SSS with any wallet's seed phrase!

+## Complexities(?) of using this software
+\* You should to have at least a few relatively secure cloud file storage solutions, the files are very small, so free tiers are usually fine.
+Microsoft OneDrive, Google Drive and Dropbox are good candidates.
+\* You will need to locate and download these files if you are going to restore your seed.
+\* A password manager is generally recommended for passwords, but can represent a single point of failure, which we are trying to avoid.

 ## Contact
 Please feel free to contact me by email or on twitter (see profile page <https://github.com/winterpetrichor>) with any questions, comments, suggestions, thoughts, things I should learn or be aware of, etc. This is my first public repo, and hopefully the start of a long overdue journey for me.